Art Journaling

 • Community: While we create our art, we often talk about the topic and about our lives.

-You are free to use different mediums depending on what feel like using—painting, drawing, doodling, collage... whatever feels right for you!
-This is a supportive, safe space for experimentation and creativity—there are no wrong answers in art.
+You’re free to use any medium that speaks to you—paints, pencils, markers, collage… whatever feels right in the moment!
+This is a supportive, judgment-free space for creativity and exploration—there are no wrong answers in art.

 Art journal